katirasole/text_classification/README.md

 3. Test Model

-Saved modle is used to test the test dataset.
+Saved model is used to test the test dataset.

 python test.py